Smoke alarms are compulsory and must be installed in every residential building, on or near the ceiling of every storey.

 - Class 3: backpacker accommodation, residential parts of hotels or motels, residential parts of schools, accommodation for the aged, disabled or children

 - Class 4: dwellings in non-residential buildings (e.g. houses attached to shops).

-Smoke alarms must be located between each bedroom area and the rest of the house.
+Smoke alarms need to be positioned to wake sleeping occupants.
+They must be located between each bedroom area and the rest of the house.

 CFA recommends that smoke alarms be installed in every bedroom and living area.

 They should be installed on the ceiling at least 30cm from the wall, or where installed on the wall at least 30cm from the ceiling to avoid dead air space.

 Smoke alarms must meet the Australian Standard AS 3786 and complying models can be found at most electrical appliance or hardware stores.

 Homes constructed after 1st August 1997 must have smoke alarms connected to 240V mains power and have a backup battery.
 Homes constructed before 1st August 1997 may have smoke alarms powered by a battery.

 CFA recommends the use of smoke alarms powered by a long-life lithium battery.

 Smoke alarms should also be interconnected, so that when any alarm activates, all smoke alarms will sound.